mtrinder/Xamarin.Plugins/Version/Documentation/Xamarin.Plugins.md

 ![](ScreenShot9.png)

-Check the Plugin installs correctly and implementation works as expected.
+Check the Plugin installs correctly and the implementation works as expected.

 ![](ScreenShot10.png)